top of page

 🔹 Say: “Proven ability to lead complex, cross-functional projects under tight deadlines.”

 Rigid checklists limit your talent pool.
 Focus on what actually matters.
-Realizing there may be a diamond in the rough without a degree, that wouldn’t have applied otherwise.
+Realize that there may be a diamond in the rough without a degree that wouldn’t have applied otherwise.

 Hiring for “cultural fit” can unintentionally lead to hiring the same type of people over and over.
 Instead, think about “cultural add”—who will bring a fresh perspective that strengthens your team?